teejay-tems/Restaurant-Orders-Analysis/README.md

 |Mexican|Chips & Salsa|461|
 |Asian|Orange Chicken|456|

+The most ordered item was the "Hamburger," found in the "American" category with 622 order.
+This classic dish is a clear favorite among our diners, consistently outperforming other items in the menu.
+Its high demand underscores its popularity and possibly its role as a reliable go-to choice for many customers.
+Analyzing these ordering trends will help to refined our current menu and also provides insights for future menu development, ensuring that we continue to meet and exceed customer expectations and maximize sales.

 ``` SQL
 -- What were the least ordered items and What categories were they in?
 SELECT category,